National Canine Research Council

-National Canine Research Council is a non-profit canine behavior science and policy think tank.
+National Canine Research Council is a non-profit canine behavior science and policy think tank that focuses on the relationship between dogs and people.
 Our mission is to underwrite, conduct and disseminate academically rigorous research that studies dogs in the context of human society.
-We advocate innovative and practical canine policy that:

-Our vision is to progress in our understanding of our relationship with dogs so that limited resources of time and money are spent on studies that consider the full context in which dogs live, rather than on research that fails to consider dogs in their human controlled environment.
-We aspire to develop a collective expectation that any canine behavior studies may impact public policy and thus the welfare of dogs and their owners.
+As more research is produced that focuses on dogs in the context of humans we expect to progress in our understanding of our relationship with dogs.
+Canine behavior studies may impact public policy and thus the welfare of dogs and their owners.
 Canine behavior research should therefore be held to a high standard of sound methodology and should always correctly characterize dogs as individuals living in a man-made environment.